souradipdey166/souradipdey166-Contraceptive-Method-Prediction/README.md

 The Random Forest model is the star performer for predicting contraceptive method usage in this project. 🌟 There's always room for improvement though, maybe some hyperparameter tuning or trying out other algorithms could boost performance even more! 💪

-## How to Run the Notebook

-1. Upload the `Contraceptive_method_dataset.xlsx` file to your Google Colab environment. 📂
-2. Run the code cells one by one. ▶️

-## Repository Structure

-*   `Contraceptive_method_dataset.xlsx`: The dataset file. 📊
-*   `Your_Notebook_Name.ipynb`: The Google Colab notebook with all the code. 📒
-*   `README.md`: This awesome README file! ✨